 If you don’t know about all these aspects of English, I suppose you have some summer study to do!

 Inspired Spelling Resource Library – get free access

 As a teacher myself, I understand the challenges of teaching spelling.
 There is so much to know if you’re going to explain it to students in a way that makes sense.
-That is why I have created Inspired Spelling.
+That is why I have created Inspired Structured Literacy.

-Inspired Spelling provides a clear, systematic program, lesson resources and training to enable them to confidently teach every child in their class using only the most evidence-based methods.
+Inspired Structured Literacy provides a clear, systematic program, lesson resources and training to enable them to confidently teach every child in their class using only the most evidence-based methods.

 To kick things off, I’m offering you FREE access to 8 resources that allow you to learn as you teach!
 With teachers’ notes and clear explanations, you don’t need to do hours of lesson prep to work out how to use these fun spelling lesson ideas.

 - Semantic Gradients